johnwargo/eleventy-plugin-post-stats/readme.md

 Using that data, you can create a page in your site similar to the following (with better style and formatting, of course):

 ![Sample Stats Page](images/image-01.png)

+## Notes

+Eleventy doesn't let you access page content from a plugin, at least I couldn't figure out how to do so, so the plugin reads each post file from the file system during processing.
+My hope is that someday the Eleventy team removes that restriction, it should improve the performance of the plugin for larger sites.
+Right now Eleventy reads all the post files, then the plugin does it again, so each post gets loaded from the file system twice.

+I didn't code the post stats stuff, instead the plugin uses the [Writing-stats](https://www.npmjs.com/package/writing-stats) package to handle the character, word, amd paragraph counting.

+The sample statistics page uses [MVP.css](https://andybrewer.github.io/mvp/) to make the site's sole page prettier without any direct styling.
+You should be able to take the repository's [index.liquid](https://github.com/johnwargo/eleventy-plugin-post-stats/blob/main/src/index.liquid) file and copy it over to your Eleventy project renaming it to `statistics.liquid` to add stats to the site.

 ***